ibarrond/Pyfhel/INSTALL.md

 ------------------------------------

 ## EASY INSTALL -> an untested shortcut
 This method is not entirely supported, but it is the fastest, since it is an automatized version.
 Not recommended unless your OS is Ubuntu (Untested otherwise).

+PULLING HELIB AS SUBMODULE Check the src/HElib folder, and if you don't see any files inside, it means you didn't clone/pull Pyfhel using --recursive.
+To fix it, run anywhere inside Pyfhel:

+> git submodule update --init --recursive

-Run inside the src/ folder:
+Then, run inside the src/ folder:

        > ./configure
        > sudo make all